 You are resilient and not alone.

 My experience in working with eating disorders and body image concerns includes developing and participating as the psychologist on a multidisciplinary eating disorder treatment team, coordinating and supervising a doctoral training experience with an emphasis on eating disorders, and running multiple therapy and support groups for individuals identifying as women, men, and all genders who are experiencing eating disorder symptoms.
 During my clinical training, I was a student therapist on eating disorder treatment teams at three universities as well as an individual therapist at a non-profit eating disorder clinic.
-I also coordinate the Denton TX National Eating Disorders Association (NEDA) Walk and am on the Planning Committee for the 2019 NEDA-Conference.
+I also coordinate the Fort Worth TX National Eating Disorders Association (NEDA) Walk, and previously coordinated the Denton TX NEDA Walk and was on the Planning Committee for the 2019 NEDA-Conference.

 For additional support if experiencing a crisis, contact the NEDA Phone Helpline at 800-931-2237, text “NEDA” to 741741, or visit https://chatserver.comm100.com/ChatWindow.aspx?siteId=144464&planId=467# for the NEDA Online Chatline.
 Services are available Monday through Thursday 8am to 8pm and Friday 8am to 4pm.